usnistgov/ESCWaveformGenerator/README.md

 - The Generation tool can be compiled and deployed
 - For more information see [WInnComm Presentation](docs/3.5_GHz_Waveform_Generation_for_Testing_and_Development_of_ESC_Detectors_WInnComm2017.pdf)

-This tool has both a GUI &

 ## 3. Prerequisites for generating waveforms:
 1. Requires field measured radar waveforms
     * [3.5 GHz Radar Waveform Capture at Point Loma Final Test Report](https://www.nist.gov/publications/35-ghz-radar-waveform-capture-point-loma)

     * [3.5 GHz Radar Waveform Capture at Fort Story Final Test Report](https://www.nist.gov/publications/35-ghz-radar-waveform-capture-fort-story-final-test-report)

-2. Files can be reduced in size using the included Decimator from the raw 225 MHz down to 25 MHz.
+2. Files can be reduced in size using the included Decimator (eg: from the raw 225 MHz down to 25 MHz).
 See the example testDecimate.m located at:

     *  src\tests\testDecimate.m